hb-test717/Rick-and-Morty/README.md

 ### Storing users data
 The project stores user's information on LocalStorage.
-This ensures that the user data is persisted across page reloads while using a simple option to store data.
+LocalStorage was chosen because it provides a simple and efficient way to store data locally on the user's device and keeps the implementation simple for demo purposes.

 ### Environment variables
 The project uses environment variables to store informations such as the API endpoint as well as version information that may be different based on runtime environment.